-This concept reflects Bowen’s belief that a nuclear family will often experience struggle in four areas: intimate partner conflict, problem behaviors in one partner, impaired functioning in children, or emotional distancing.
+This concept reflects Bowen’s belief that a nuclear family will often experience struggles in four areas: intimate partner conflict, problem behaviors in one partner, impaired functioning in children, or emotional distancing.

-Family systems therapy has been widely used in the treatment of numerous behavioral and mental health issues for families, couples, and even individuals.
-While family systems therapy can be used in a wide range of situations, it has shown to be particularly effective in families with teenaged children.
-The adolescent and teen years can be especially difficult, not only for the teen, but the entire family.
-This is particularly true for families who have a teen struggling with mental illness.
-Dealing with a teenager with a mental illness requires total family involvement, and family systems therapy can be especially helpful in facilitating the necessary family changes.
+Family systems therapy has been widely used in the treatment of numerous behavioral and mental health issues for families, couples, and individuals.
+While family systems therapy can be used in a wide range of situations, it has shown to be effective in families with teenagers.
+The adolescent and teen years can be difficult, not only for the teen, but the entire family.
+This is common for families who have a teen struggling with mental illness.
+Dealing with a teenager with a mental illness requires total family involvement.
+Family systems therapy can be very helpful in facilitating the necessary family changes.

 What to expect

 Starting family therapy can be an intimidating endeavor.
 For some, it is helpful to have an idea as to what to expect.
-Most likely, your experience with family systems therapy will involve working both with the family as a whole, and each member individually.
+Your experience with family systems therapy involves working with the family as a whole and individual members.

 In the first session, the therapist or counselor will likely conduct an assessment.
 He or she will identify who each member of the family system is, and note key information such as: